China AI Monitoring Toolkit: A Developer's Guide to Tracking Labs, Models, and API Changes

 Recommended integration points:

-- CI stage: Automatically fetch the latest API docs and diff them against local copies.
-Flag mismatches as warnings.
+- CI stage: Automatically fetch the latest API docs and diff them against local copies; flag mismatches as warnings.

-A quick tip: Automate repetitive checks with scripts.
+A pro tip: Automate repetitive checks with scripts.
 For example, write a Python script that calls each model’s /v1/models endpoint daily, logs the returned model list and parameters, and sends an alert when changes are detected.

 Five: Recommended Tools & Resource Table